CartoDB/cartodb/doc/developer-center/import-api/guides/07-database-connectors.md

 Param | Description
 --- | ---
-connector | This value **MUST** be set to *bigquery*. connection |  Provide the parameters that define the Google Cloud project to connect to. table | Identifies the table to be imported. dataset | Name of the dataset where the table belongs to.
-This is optional. sql_query | Allows you to import a dataset defined by a SQL query.
+connector | This value **MUST** be set to *bigquery*. project |  Define the Google Cloud project to connect to. table | Identifies the table to be imported. dataset | Name of the dataset where the table belongs to.
+This is optional if sql_query is used. sql_query | Allows you to import a dataset defined by a SQL query.
 This is optional.

 #### Connect to a Table